wteepe1/Git_Week5/README.md

   - Using `ls -a`, take another look at the project directory (now also a repository)
     - What's different?
     - Explore a bit with `cd` and `cat`

+## 'Git'ting started
+  - Git projects operate on a branching model.
+Branches keep track of different versions of a project, without having to store completely independent copies.
+  - The most basic way to work with git is to use only a single branch, usually called "Main".
+As changes are made, they are all committed (sort of like git's version of saving) to the Main branch.
+  - `git` is the actual program that handles everything behind the scenes for us
+    - To accomplish different things, we will pass options to git
+  - `git status` - How do things look?
+    - Note the branch at the top
+    - What is git keeping track of?
+  - `git log` - See what commits have been made to this project
+    - Since we haven't yet done anything with our repository, there is nothing yet to show in the log.
+First, we need to commit something.